 If there was one thing that we wanted to do when we were in Sri Lanka it was to climb Adam's Peak and join pilgrims on this sacred walk.
 Believed to be the place where Adam first stepped foot on earth when he was cast down from heaven, Adams Peak attracts a large crowd each year.

-Adams Peak, A Pilgrimage
+Adams Peak, Sri Lanka Pilgrimage

 Dave and I love to climb.
 We love treks and we love the feeling of getting to the top.
 In the words of Edmund Hillary when asked why he wanted to climb Mount Everest.
 Because it’s there.